- American Physical Society Sites

 Each recipient will receive a plaque, and the student recipients additionally will receive $500 each.
 Awards will be presented at the Fall meeting.

 Note: The requirement that the research "must have been presented at a Texas APS meeting" is satisfied if the work is presented at the SAME Texas APS meeting where the Hyer Award is conferred.
 I.e., research presented at earlier meetings and research presented at the current meeting are equally eligible for a Hyer Award at the current meeting.
 The new talks (and poster presentations) on Hyer-nominated work will be given Friday morning, before the award presentation.

 Hyer Award Committee: Fred Olness (Southern Methodist University), Jason Slinker (University of Texas at Dallas), and Chris Littler (University of North Texas)

-Nominations for the 2018 awards should be received by Friday, September 14, 2018.
-Each nomination should preferably be submitted as a single pdf document and must include (1) the filled out nomination form (pdf, doc), (2) the nomination letter, (3) up to three supporting letters, (4) vitae for both nominees, and (5) any papers or other supporting materials.
+Nominations for the 2018 awards should be received by Friday, September 21, 2018.
+Each nomination should preferably be submitted as a single pdf document and must include (1) the completed nomination form (pdf, doc), (2) the nomination letter, (3) up to three supporting letters, (4) vitae for both nominees, and (5) any papers or other supporting materials.
 The complete nominations should be emailed to Hyer@aps.org.

 Questions regarding the submission/nomination process should be directed to Prof. Carlos Bertulani.